vessoutraore/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * Group: no permission at all
 * Other users: all the permissions [9-John_Doe](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/9-John_Doe "9-John_Doe"): Script that sets the mode of -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+[10-mirror_permissions](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/10-mirror_permissions "10-mirror_permissions"): Script that sets the mode of the file hello the same as olleh’s mode.
+The file hello will be in the working directory The file olleh will be in the working directory.